Henaccount/SupportHelperLight/README.md

 you need to create a string property called "ParameterExtract" for your pipe run components

-(unzip the SupportsUtils.txt and rename it to SupportsUtils.dll), put it into C:\Program Files\Autodesk\AutoCAD 20XX\PLNT3D
+compile the code to get SupportsUtils.dll, put it into C:\Program Files\Autodesk\AutoCAD 20XX\PLNT3D

 It has to be loaded with “netload”